o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 application and section header in the C-Plane message.
 It is defined as the structure of xran_cp_header_params.
-Not all parameters in this structure are used for the generation, and the required parameters are slightly different by the type of section, as described in Table 10 and Table 11.
+Not all parameters in this structure are used for the generation, and the required parameters are slightly different by the type of section, as described in Table 10.

 Table 10. struct xran_cp_header_params – Common Radio Application Header